- Distance from Atlanta: 250 miles

 - Best time: March to April; September to October

 - Best for: RomanticArts and CultureFood and Wine

 When it comes to gastronomy, Savannah never disappoints.
 This Southern belle is an epicenter for Creole flavors and classic dishes like shrimp and grits, while the city's leading chefs play with emerging trends without going overboard.
-Cocktails, too, are just right—made with locally sourced ingredients and a nod to tradition, and always served with a smile.
-Between meals, the city's beautiful, tree-lined squares provide an enchanting way to burn off some your indulgences.
+Cocktails, too, are just right—made with locally sourced ingredients and a nod to tradition and always served with a smile.
+Between meals, the city's beautiful, tree-lined squares provide an enchanting way to burn off some of your indulgences.
 These are our favorite places to experience a real taste of Savannah.
-Bon appétit! –by Blane Bachelor
+Bon appétit! – by Blane Bachelor

 1 Toast to your epicurean escape at Circa 1875, an upscale pub and restaurant oozing with classic Parisian charm.
 Wine lovers will appreciate an extensive selection of Old World varietals, and bartenders do an excellent job with classic cocktails.